Israel targets Iran's security forces and leadership as Iran presses attacks across the region

 Six U.S. Army Reserve soldiers were killed by a drone strike Sunday on a command center in Port Shuaiba, Kuwait.

 Rising reported from Bangkok, and Magdy from Cairo.
-Elena Becatoros in Athens, Greece, Melanie Lidman in Tel Aviv, Israel, and Giovanna Dell'Orto in Miami contributed to this report.
+Elena Becatoros in Athens, Greece, Melanie Lidman in Tel Aviv, Israel, Elaine Kurtenbach in Bangkok and Giovanna Dell'Orto in Miami contributed to this report.